programminghistorian/ph-submissions/en/lessons/displaying-a-georeferenced-map-in-storymap-js.md

 You can upload custom icons to your Story Map.
 You will need to do this individually for each point (slide) of your Story Map, which also gives you the option of creating a distinct marker for one or more of your points.

-To do so, click on the Marker Options button in the bottom right corner of the screen and upload a picture of the marker you would like to use.
+To do so, click on the Marker Options button at the bottom right corner of the screen and upload a picture of the marker you would like to use.
 Use a PNG formatted file with a transparent background.
-To find an appropriate file, you can search for images or icons with the appropriate [Creative Commons license](https://creativecommons.org/about/cclicenses/) in an image search tool.
+To find an appropriate file, you can search for images or icons with the appropriate [Creative Commons license](https://creativecommons.org/about/cclicenses/) using an image search tool.

 {% include figure.html filename="custommapmarkers_storymapjs.png" caption="Use the Marker Options button to upload custom markers for your points." %}